secretstartups/handbook/releases/index.html.md

 ### Self-managed releases

-Similar to the above mentioned label, each `self managed release` has a label to highlight that a certain merge request should be backported to the targeted release.
+Similar to the above mentioned label, each `self-managed release` has a label to highlight that a certain merge request should be backported to the targeted release.
 For example, releases in the 12.3 series will have `~"Pick into 12.3"` label which will signal that this merge request should be included in one of the